clustergarage/argus/jekyll/_docs/getting-started.md

 tags: introduction fimwatcher
 ---

-**fim-k8s** works by configuring a custom Kubernetes resource that defines which pods should be notified of certain events at the filesystem-level.
-This custom resource, in conjunction with a Kubernetes controller that runs in your cluster, listens for certain cluster events and is responsible for syncing between the state of the cluster pods and daemons running on every node in the cluster.
+**fim-k8s** works by configuring a custom Kubernetes resource that defines paths and events that you want to be notified about for your current deployments.
+This custom resource, in conjunction with a cluster controller running and listening for lifecycle events, is responsible for maintaining a source of truth between the state of the cluster and the daemons listening for filesystem events on each node.

 ## Quickstart

-First, a Kubernetes cluster running v1.8 or above is required.
-Depending on the environment where you wish to run **fim-k8s**, there may be additional requirements to run the daemon as a privileged container, and for the controller to have an appropriate level of access to receive cluster events.
+In order to properly run these components, a Kubernetes cluster running v1.8 or above is required.
+Depending on your environment, there may be additional requirements to run both the daemon as a privileged container and the controller with an appropriate level of access to receive cluster events.

-We provide multiple paths of configuration for both vanilla Kubernetes and OpenShift, which has additional security measurements in place.
+We provide multiple paths of configuration for both vanilla Kubernetes and OpenShift, which has additional security measures in place.

 {% codetabs %}

 {% codetab Kubernetes %}
-To deploy **fim-k8s** on a vanilla Kubernetes environment, simply run an `apply` on the following:
+To deploy **fim-k8s** on a vanilla Kubernetes environment, simply run an `apply` on the following hosted configuration:

 ```shell
 kubectl apply -f \
   https://raw.githubusercontent.com/clustergarage/fim-k8s/master/configs/fim-k8s.yaml
 ```

-This will create a **Namespace** `fim` under which all the components will be housed.
-The two main components you will be monitoring and logging are the `fimcontroller` Deployment and `fimd` DaemonSet.
+This will create a `Namespace` **fim** under which all the components will be organized.

+Under the namespace is a `ServiceAccount` used to run all items of the product;
+this service account will also get a `ClusterRoleBinding` with settings that allow the controller and daemon to be run with their required privileges.

+A `CustomResourceDefinition` is included to define a custom **FimWatcher** type housing the pod selector, paths, events, and optional flags for the watcher.

+Finally, the **fimcontroller** `Deployment` and **fimd** `DaemonSet` are the core of the product.
+There is a headless `Service` used to communicate between the controller and all instances of the daemons.
 {% endcodetab %}

 {% codetab OpenShift %}